cosmicexplorer/.emacs.d/README.md

 .emacs.d
 ============

 Because I've gone through hell and back to make this the best editor on the planet.
 If I say I've "set up" something, it means I downloaded it from the brilliant people who spent their valuable time to make it and ingraciously shoved it into my own unified configuration.
+The most meaningful contribution I've done is find usable non-conflicting keybindings for all of these.

 #### Major functionality already set up: